aiming-taxonomy/glossary/readme.md

 Ability to move the mouse at consistent speed/acceleration (at a consistency determined by your reading)

-## Tailing/Trailing

-Aiming behind a target’s path (or - if the target is moving - the original position of the target when it was visually selected)

 ## (Target) Switching

 Moving from point A to point B as soon as possible after completing a hit or kill.
 Either or both of point A or B can be a static or moving target.